BuoySoftware/guides/automation/README.md

 - Prefer the use of `Base` classes (forms, breadcrumbs, footers, etc) to reduce code duplication.
   - This may not be applicable to every component.
 If you see a pattern in similar components, it may be worth adding a new `Base` class!
 - Prefer data generation within the test spec, avoid the [mystery guest].
-- Prefer business logic to be tested within the test spec (ie not in a PageObject or helper).
-Simple text assertions (ie i18n) are allowed in PageObjects.
+- Prefer business logic to be tested within the test spec or test flows, but not in the PageObject.
+Simple assertions (ie i18n) are allowed in PageObjects. ex => `await expect(this.formElm).toBeVisible();`
 - Prefer the [Test structure] of `describe()` and `it() or test()`
   - The `it() or test()` block should be clear and concise to the intention of the test.
   - Prefer to use present tense in [test titles]